Missing-Salmon-Alliance/esv-data-structure/README.md

 # esv-data-structure
-Development of the data structure required to store and link Essential Salmon Variables
+Development of the data structure required to store and link the variable classes used by the Likely Suspects Framework Data Resource (dubbed Essential Salmon Variables or ESV)

 Make your very own LSF Essential Salmon Variable-->Domain nodes and relationships, just add water and eggs!
 (I mean neo4j)